-Industrial hemp, or simply hemp, are the names most commonly given to fibre-producing strains of cannabis which contain less than 0.3% THC and have no psychoactive effect when consumed - unless you are able to ingest several tons of buds simultaneously - although they are the same plant: Cannabis Sativa L.
+Industrial hemp, or simply hemp, are the names most commonly given to fibre-producing strains of cannabis which contain less than 0.2% THC and have no psychoactive effect when consumed - unless you are able to ingest several tons of buds simultaneously - although they are the same plant: Cannabis Sativa L.

 Nowadays, hemp is cultivated on a large scale for its fibre and seeds, in more than thirty countries worldwide, including The Netherlands, France, Germany, Russia, Chile, China and North Korea.
 Fibre and seeds have numerous practical applications, and hempseed also has great nutritional value.